fr1way/RiskAssessmentGenerator/README.md

 ### Autonomous ReAct Agent
 Uses `LangGraph` and `Google Gemini 2.0 Flash` to reason, plan, and execute research tasks.
 The agent breaks down complex queries into sub-tasks and executes them sequentially.

+### Multi-Agent Architecture
+Orchestrates a hierarchical team of specialized agents:
+-   **Planner**: Decomposes the user's request into specific research questions.
+-   **Workers**: Parallel browser agents that hunt for data across multiple URLs simultaneously.
+-   **Analyst**: Synthesizes findings from all workers into a cohesive final report.

 ### Live Agent Preview
 Watch the agent's "brain" at work with a real-time video feed of the headless browser and a streaming log of its thoughts.